top of page

 MUSICAL REMINDERS

-Music therapy also helps veterans, senior citizens, among other demographics facing stresses, trauma, and individuals focusing on their well-being.
-Music can evoke memories, reduce agitation, assist communication, and improve physical coordination as noted in individuals with dementia.
+Music therapy can help many demographics facing stress and trauma and individuals focusing on their well-being.
+Music evokes memories, reduces agitation, assists communication, and improves physical coordination.

-Music therapy has been tested in a variety of patients, ranging from those with intense short-term pain to those with chronic pain.
-Over all, music therapy decreases pain perception, reduces the amount of pain medication needed, helps relieve depression in pain patients, and gives them a sense of better control over their pain.
+Music therapy has been tested on a variety of patients, ranging from those with intense short-term pain to those with chronic pain.
+Overall, music therapy decreases pain perception, reduces the amount of pain medication needed, helps relieve depression in pain patients, and gives them a sense of better control over their pain.

-Music Therapy encourage positive self-esteem and body image, promotes self-care and efficacy, and creates feelings of control and independence.
-It also creates friendships and a community for patients.
+Music Therapy encourages positive self-esteem and body image, promotes self-care and efficacy, and creates feelings of control and independence.
+It also builds friendships and a community for patients.

 • "Childhood Cancer Facts," St. Jude Children's Research Hospital